rkrstacic/RedditScraping/README.md

 ## Current limitations

 The project is not optimized for big datasets.
 Recommended load limit=1000000.
-Loading 1 million rows takes ~30 seconds (depends on machine) and ~5Gb of RAM.
+Loading 1 million rows takes ~30 seconds (depends on machine) and ~2.5Gb of RAM.

 Also, as of right now, this project is only compatible with datasets from: https://files.pushshift.io/reddit/comments/

 ## Possible improvements

-### Time and memory optimizations

-Few time and memory optimizations found
-1. Model optimization
-2. Dynamic loading

-#### Model optimization
-By analyzing the current approach it seems that a lot of memory and time is put into loading the individual models.
-Instead of each row being its own instance of Model and storing an array of Models that have one variable per property, there should be a singular instance of the Model that stores one array per property.
-A row is then fetched by accessing All arrays in the model with the same index.

-#### Dynamic loading and unloading
-Depending on the use case, it may not be necessary to keep the old data in the memory
+Dynamic loading and unloading (depending on the use case, it may not be necessary to keep the old data in the memory)